Originally posted on mandycollinswriter:

 In the last couple of weeks I’ve attended two funerals: one was of someone I knew very well; one not so well, and at both I’ve wondered whether it would be particularly ghoulish to write eulogies for my parents now, while they are still very much alive.

-People are often outraged to hear that newspapers already have obituaries written in the event of certain prominent people dying - Nelson Mandela comes to mind.
+People are often outraged to hear that newspapers already have obituaries written in the event of certain prominent people dying – Nelson Mandela comes to mind.
+Or that television stations have news teams and ready-made tribute documentaries that just need updating, for example.
+But of course, it’s simple pragmatism – they can’t afford to be scrambling for words or footage when he dies.

 A few weeks ago, when thinking of interesting things I could write for this blog, I remembered a weird organisation that gathered some attention on the internet a month or two ago.

 The organisation is called Straight Pride UK.
-It's a strange group which believes that the tide of Gay rights has gone too far, and that now heterosexuals have become the oppressed minority.
+It’s a strange group which believes that the tide of Gay rights has gone too far, and that now heterosexuals have become the oppressed minority.
+Essentially their philosophy is spun from the same reactionary cloth as “Men’s Rights activists” - the notion that, having essentially run Western society for most its existence, progressive demands that Christian white straight males share some of their total grasp on power is somehow a removal of their rights.

 At the end of March, I was chatting to friends about music and A Silver Mt.
 Zion came up, so I thought I’d quickly Google them up.
 What did I see, but a new EP.
 A new US/Canada tour exclusive EP.
 Nightmare.
 And so I rolled my sleeves up and got emailing.